philbogle/interactive-latency-numbers/README.md

 ## What this is

-Jeff Dean's [original list](http://norvig.com/21-days.html#answers) (2002) and the canonical [interactive version by Colin Scott](https://colin-scott.github.io/personal_website/research/interactive_latency.html) (extended via Moore's-law-style formulas through ~2020) are the starting point.
+Jeff Dean's [original list](http://norvig.com/21-days.html#answers) (2002) and the canonical [interactive version by Colin Scott](https://colin-scott.github.io/personal_website/research/interactive_latency.html) (extended via Moore's-law-style formulas through ~2020) inspired me to create a modern update.
 This page extends the timeline through 2026 and replaces the formulas for bandwidth-bound metrics — where pure exponential extrapolation produces increasingly fictional numbers — with year-anchored real-world measurements from hardware datasheets, peer-reviewed benchmarks, and published 2025–2026 references.

 Specifically: